 If you’re an American wanting to travel to Cuba, check out our comprehensive guide to Americans traveling in Cuba for all the information you’ll need to travel there legally and safely.

 As we’d already scouted out where to find the best food and drinks in Old Havana, we decided to spend a day checking out the sights.
 Havana is changing every day.
 It’s beginning to develop more services for tourists so it can keep up with demand once the travel restrictions between the U.S. and Cuba have been fully lifted.
 But it’s still very much a work in progress.
 Not being able to travel to Cuba easily as Americans, we couldn’t see the changes for ourselves, but check out this post by Jet-Settera on how things have changed in the last 10 years.

 The old part of the city is actually quite small and very walkable.
-We wanted to see the sights of the city with a local who could tell us the history and share his stories with us as we walked the streets, so we set up a private walking tour with Havana Journeys (also highly recommended!
-We also took a tour to the countryside in the Valle of Vinales with them and had a fantastic day).
+We wanted to see the sights of the city with a local who could tell us the history and share his stories with us as we walked the streets, so we bought tickets in advance for an old town Havana walking tour (also highly recommended!
+We also took a tour to the countryside in the Valle of Vinales and had a fantastic day).